Door Lock Components

 When you lock up in the morning, your smart deadbolt lock can trigger your security system to arm, your garage door to close and your lights to turn off.
 It can even tell your smart thermostat to adjust, saving energy while you’re out.

-If you forget to lock the door and leave your neighborhood, you can receive a notification on your phone, asking if you’d like to lock the door remotely.
+If you forget to lock the door and leave your neighborhood, using our location-based automation, you can receive a notification on your phone asking if you’d like to lock the door remotely.
 When you give users unique four-digit codes, you can receive notifications that let you know when they unlock the door with their personal code.
 If your kids typically arrive home before you do, you can receive a push notification to your smartphone every day when they unlock the door.

 If your dog walker has their own code, you can learn when he/she is coming and going (or not coming at all).
 If you give a code to a contractor, you can add an expiration date so that the code stops working after the job is complete.